5 Great German Listening Activities That Don’t Involve Drills

 One of the biggest pieces of advice I can give to new German teachers is to not rely solely on teaching materials for your listening activities.
 Often, they are too deliberate, too technical and too slow.
 They do not reflect how German sounds in the wild.

 The better and more exciting way to go is to use authentic resources.
 There are authentic German audio and video sources everywhere you look.
-Whether it is German pop songs and podcasts or good, old-fashioned radio, there is a wide range of German material online that you can integrate into your listening lessons.
+Whether it is German pop songs or good, old-fashioned radio, there is a wide range of German material online that you can integrate into your listening lessons.

 5 Great German Listening Activities That Don’t Involve Drills